-Well, first off, chemical etching can be applied to a vast spectrum of metals in a variety of thicknesses (typically sub 1.5 mm), grades, tempers and sheet sizes (up to 600 x 1500 mm).
-Precision Micro stocks over 2000 material types and in addition can supply specialist materials on request as well as work with customer materials on a case-by-case basis.
+Precision Micro stocks over 2,000 material types and in addition can supply specialist materials on request as well as work with customer materials on a case-by-case basis.

-Next, accuracy — a key consideration in any design.
-With chemical etching, standard etching tolerances of ±10% of the metal thickness are possible, to a minimum of ±0.025 mm.
-With development, greater accuracy can be achieved, as are component features to sizes below the standard minimum.
+Standard etching tolerances of ±10% of the metal thickness are possible, to a minimum of ±0.025 mm.
+With development, greater accuracy can be achieved, as is component features to sizes below the standard minimum.

 Chemical etching produces stress-free, flat components by selective etching through a photo-resist mask.
-It is especially well suited to the manufacture of precision parts such as grids and meshes, lead frames for integrated circuit boards, fuel cell and heat exchangers plates, precision springs, washers and gaskets, and aesthetic parts such as automotive interior trim.
+It is especially well suited to the manufacture of precision parts such as grids and meshes, lead frames, bipolar fuel cell and heat exchangers plates, precision springs, washers and gaskets, and aesthetic parts such as automotive interior trim.